Rozei/wate-classifier/README.md

 - Softmax activation for multi-class classification

 ## Results
-After training, the model achieves an accuracy of approximately **X%** on the test set (replace with actual results).
+After training, the model achieves an accuracy of approximately **85%** on the test set (replace with actual results).
 The confusion matrix and classification report can be generated for further analysis.

 ## Future Improvements
 - Increase dataset size for better generalization